Skip to main content

 Our lives began with the first living form that arose 4 billion years ago, a single celled microorganism that appeared when our planet was still being shaped by bombardment from the heavens.
 Inheritance is a fundamental characteristic of life.
 The DNA molecule in that primordial organism has been replicating itself with variation for more than 3.5 billion years.
 As we look to the future, a central question persists: can we tie the transient existence of our individual lives to the immortality of the DNA molecule that defines us?

 The promise of regenerative medicine is developing more slowly than I had hoped 18 years ago when I first coined the term.
 We know there are substances in a fertilized egg that can turn back the genetic clock.
-We know how to take newly created embryo like cells and develop them into adult tissues.
+Additionally, we know how to take newly created embryo like cells and develop them into adult tissues.

 We are close to producing cells that can restore muscle function to damaged hearts and create neurons that can replace parts of the brain.
 What we lack is the medical science that allows these fresh cells to be systematically implanted into our tissues.
 An enormous amount of work remains to be done to understand the signals that direct a specific tissue to become what it is.
 In this we are underinvested.